 The final MP4 vs. MKV score

-In the contest of MP4 vs. MKV, there's no clear winner.
+So which is better: MP4 or MKV?
+There's no clear winner.
 Each format is better for some use cases, not quite as good for others.
 MP4 is more widely supported for playing video on a browser, and it has less file overhead.
 MKV is more popular for converting DVDs and Blu-Ray discs to video files.

-The important factor for video quality in MKV vs. MP4 isn't the container but the codec.
+Comparing the MP4 vs. MKV quality, we should take into account the codecs used.
 MKV supports more codecs, so it makes more options available.
 You need to make sure, though, that a reliable codec is available for the software you're using.
 In particular, if you favor VP9, Google's cutting-edge codec, you should go with MKV (or its WebM subset) rather than with MP4.

 The software you have for creating videos may dictate the format you initially create.
 However, you may be able to get an add-on to have it create files in your preferred format.
 Alternatively, you can convert the file after creating it or perform video compression.
 If you're going to distribute the video, there are advantages to having it in multiple formats.
 Movavi Video Converter will make it easy for you to move videos from one format to the other.